Apple TV Plus and ‘The Morning Show’ Shut Out at Their First Golden Globes

 Apple follows in the footsteps of streaming giants such as Netflix, which began with one series — “House of Cards — dominating major awards attention right out of the gate.
 The difference, of course, is that when Netflix got into the originals game half a dozen years ago, it did so with a smaller volume than Apple did.
 Netflix earned its first awards recognition at the 71st Annual Golden Globes in 2014, picking up nominations for “House of Cards” in drama series, as well as TV drama actor for Kevin Spacey, TV drama actress for Robin Wright and supporting TV actor for Corey Stoll.
 Taylor Schilling of “Orange Is the New Black” also earned a TV drama actress nomination that year; Wright went on to win the trophy.

-Amazon and Hulu got into the mix a bit later: Amazon scored its first Globes nominations at the 72nd annual ceremony in 2015 (for “Transparent” in comedy series and that series’ lead actor Jeffrey Tambor, winning both trophies), while Hulu cracked onto the ballot at the 74th annual ceremony in 2017 with “The Handmaid’s Tale” (a drama series nom and win, a TV lead actress nom and win for Elisabeth Moss, and a supporting TV actress nom for Ann Dowd).
+Amazon and Hulu got into the mix a bit later: Amazon scored its first Globes nominations at the 72nd annual ceremony in 2015 (for “Transparent” in comedy series and that series’ lead actor Jeffrey Tambor, winning both trophies), while Hulu cracked onto the ballot at the 73rd annual ceremony in 2016 with “Casual” and then in a bigger way the following year with “The Handmaid’s Tale” (a drama series nom and win, a TV lead actress nom and win for Elisabeth Moss, and a supporting TV actress nom for Ann Dowd).

 For all three of these specific series, as well as their respective streaming homes, the first Globes recognition proved to just be the starting point.
 That will likely be the case for “The Morning Show” and Apple TV Plus, as well.
 “The Morning Show” will be eligible for its first Emmy consideration this year, while the platform is getting ready to premiere another awards contender in the anthological “Little America” from Kumail Nanjiani, Alan Yang, Lee Eisenberg, Emily V. Gordon, Joshuah Bearman and Joshua Davis.